hylandtechoutreach/js-workshop/WebpageFollowAlong.md

-# Website Follow-Along
+# Webpage Follow-Along
-An activity to introduce JavaScript (starting with some HTML and CSS)
+Students will use HTML and CSS build a webpage using [CodePen](https://codepen.io/pen).
+They will then learn about JavaScript, and use it to add a simple interactive quiz to their webpage.

 ## Explain HTML (5m)
 Start by showing an example webpage (e.g., https://en.wikipedia.org/wiki/SpongeBob_SquarePants) in Google Chrome.
 Talk to the students about their experience with the web.
 Then, right click on the page and view the source to show the HTML that builds the page.

 ### What is HTML
-- HTML tells an internet browser what to show on a website
+- HTML tells an internet browser what to show on a webpage
     - Ask students to name internet browsers (chrome, firefox, etc.)
 - HTML elements are the building blocks of a webpage
 - Browsers use HTML elements to display webpages